duanebester/pgui/README.md

 ### Connections

-Connections will be saved to a sqlite db file in `~/.pgui/connections.db`
+Connections and query history will be saved to a sqlite db file in `~/.pgui/pgui.db`

 Passwords are saved in the host OS secure store via Keyring crate.